chrisking/personalizedemo/readme.md

 Give the instance a name unique in the account you are using.
 If a shared account, place your name first like `FirstNameLastNamePersonalizeDemo`.
 The default Instance type is fine.

 The Next component to change is the IAM role.
 Under the drop-down click `Create a new role`.
 Then for S3, select `Any S3 Bucket`, finally click `Create role`.
-Note that the role itself has become a link.
+Note that the role itself has become a link, copy and paste this link to a blank text file first.
 Open that link in a new tab.

 Here you will update the policies of your instance to allow it to work with Personalize.
 Click the `Attach policies` button.

-Next, search for `AmazonS3FullAccess` and then check it, and then search for `AmazonPersonalizeFullAccess` and check it as well, before closing click `Attach Policy`.
-To proceed, click `Attach Policies` one more time.

 Next click the `Create policy` button at the top.
 In the new page, click the `JSON` tab.